-Avoid solving a problem with a bigger problem – this was the first tip shared by Sol Rabinowicz, CEO of Premier Technologies, during his keynote presentation at Customer Contact Week on the Gold Coast earlier this year.
+Avoid solving a problem with a bigger problem – this was the first tip shared by Sol Rabinowicz, CEO of Premier Contact Point, during his keynote presentation at Customer Contact Week on the Gold Coast earlier this year.

 What does this mean exactly?